 - Soak the potato slices in cold water for 10 minutes* (optional but helps crisp them up) Remove water and pat dry.

 - Place the potato slices in a bowl.

 - Pour olive oil over the potato slices and toss around!

 - Line a baking tray with greaseproof paper.

 - Arrange the sweet potato slices on the tray, making sure that they're not layered or touching each other.

 - Bake in the oven for 45-60 minutes until they've curled up and cripsy.
 Remember to flip them over a couple of times.

-**If they start to turn brown, remove them from the oven even if they're not cripsy, as they will continue to crisp up once out from the oven.
+- How long they bake for can vary from oven to oven, so keep an eye on the crisp while they bake.
+If they start to turn brown, remove them from the oven even if they're not cripsy, as they will continue to crisp up once out from the oven.